-In the Middle School we recognise the many opportunities that exist to extend pupil's learning outside the classroom.
+In the Middle School we recognise the many opportunities that exist to extend Student's learning outside the classroom.
 This reinforces or applies learning from the class.
 Sometimes this involves field trips or fieldwork, sometimes professionals are invited to come into the classrooms to share their expertise.

 These events are an integral part of our programme and support the learning outcomes for each unit.
-Pupils need to connect their new knowledge with practical skills, and how to respond and contribute to improving society.
+Students need to connect their new knowledge with practical skills, and how to respond and contribute to improving society.

 Parents are always encouraged to participate in these activities.
-These events are published in The Middle School section of the Whole School Newsletter and on the School Events Calendar found at: www.middleton.school.nz.
+These events are published in the School Newsletter and on the School Events Calendar found at: www.middleton.school.nz.